Birds – Kwandwe GR

 The varied thicket vegetation of the Great Fish River Valley supports a considerable diversity of bird species.
 As a result, the bird checklist of over 300 species is still growing.
 Kwandwe is an isiXhosa name that translates as ‘Place of the Blue Crane’, which is one of several endangered species likely to be seen here.
 Other prominent birds include the rainbow-coloured white-fronted bee-eater and Africa’s heaviest flying bird, the Kori bustard.
 Migratory birds are present from November to April.

-(E) endemic = only lives in South Africa(NE) near-endemic = also lives in neighboring countries
+(E) endemic = only lives in South Africa(NE) near-endemic = lives in South Africa and neighboring countries

 - Acacia pied barbet